Skip to main content

 Working Hours

-• Compensation for Overtime: Overtime hours, exceeding eight hours a day or forty-eight hours a week, are compensated at a rate of one and a half (1.5) times the normal hourly rate, unless otherwise specified in a written agreement.
-Overtime worked on gazetted public holidays is compensated at twice (2) the normal hourly rate.
+• Compensation for Overtime: Overtime rates are generally governed by the applicable wage order.
+In many cases, overtime on normal working days is paid at one and a half (1.5) times the normal hourly rate, while work on rest days and public holidays is paid at double (2) the normal hourly rate.

 Probation Period

-During a probationary period, which may not exceed six (6) months and can be extended by another six (6) months with mutual consent, either party can terminate the contract.
-Termination requires giving at least seven days’ notice or paying the equivalent of seven days’ wages in lieu of notice by the employer to the employee.
+During a probationary period, which may not exceed six (6) months and can be extended by another six (6) months with the employee’s agreement, either party can terminate the contract.
+Termination of a probationary contract requires at least seven days’ notice or payment of seven days’ wages in lieu of notice by the employer.

 13th Month Salary